rubyconfig/config/README.md

 ### Developer specific config files

-If you want to have local settings, specific to your machine or development environment, you can use the following files, which are automatically `.gitignored` :
+If you want to have local settings, specific to your machine or development environment, you can use the following files, which are automatically `.gitignore` :

 ```ruby
 Rails.root.join("config", "settings.local.yml").to_s,